 Open the infrared image you wish to edit in Lightroom or Adobe Camera Raw with Photoshop or Photoshop Elements.

 Select a color profile for your infrared camera.
-Download the Infrared Profile Pack, watch this video, or follow these instructions on how to create a custom profile for your camera.
+Download the Infrared Profile Pack, watch this video, or follow these instructions on creating a profile for your camera.

 Once you have selected a color profile, you will need to set the white balance for your image.
 The following video contains tips for setting the white balance for color infrared images.